Conz-BB/Tabular_Review/README.md

 pnpm dev
 ```

+## 🚀 Deployment

+For deployment instructions, see [DEPLOYMENT.md](./DEPLOYMENT.md).

+**Quick Deploy to Render.com (Free Tier)**:
+1. Push your code to GitHub
+2. Deploy backend as a Web Service on Render
+3. Deploy frontend as a Static Site on Render
+4. Set environment variables (see DEPLOYMENT.md for details)

+The free tier is perfect for demos and personal projects.
+For production use, consider upgrading to the paid tier for always-on services.

 ## 🛡 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.